An Actionable Incident Response Plan Template

 A quickstart guide to creating a robust incident response plan – designed specifically for companies with cloud-based deployments.

-How to Draw Up an Incident Response Policy: An Actionable Checklist for Cybersecurity Professionals
+How to Create an Incident Response Policy: An Actionable Checklist and Template

 What is an incident response policy?

-It is a rallying call for making response planning a primary objective within your organization and should be presented to and approved by the leadership team.
-This helps achieve buy-in from senior management, strengthen accountability and give you the authority to move forward with your incident response strategy.
+An incident response plan should be presented to and approved by the leadership team.
+This helps achieve buy-in from senior management, strengthen accountability, and give you the authority to move forward with your incident response strategy.

 Above all, it should serve as a broad blueprint for managing the incident response lifecycle, providing the stepping stone for more detailed documentation for handling an incident.